xmar/360Transformations/transformation/README.rst

   pyramidHeightRight=1
   pyramidHeightTop=1
   pyramidHeightBottom=1
+  ;if useTile is set to true, each face will be encoded into an independent video with a target bitrate set by the pyramidBaseBitrate, pyramidLeftBitrate, etc. parameters
+  ;if useTile is set to false, the whole projection will be encoded into a unique video (all faces on the same frame) and a global bitrate target set by the bitrate parameter useTile=true
   ;Relative bitrate of each face (if final layout encoded).
 A ratio r means r*videoOutputBitRate/5 pyramidBaseBitrate=1 pyramidLeftBitrate=0.25 pyramidRightBitrate=0.25 pyramidTopBitrate=0.25 pyramidBottomBitrate=0.25
+  ;bitrate is used only if useTile=false.
+A ratio r means a bitrate of r*videoOutputBitRate bitrate=1

 **rhombicDodeca** layout